nimbella/demo-projects/ocr/README.md

 _App.js_ contains the sequencing of the other components.
 It imports _Header_, _FileUpload_, and _Result_.
 It also adds handlers for various components (language, browsing, camera, file upload) and creates some of the HTML markup.
 The `Result` code imports the `ImageDisplay` and `TextDisplay` components that control how the image and text are displayed after OCR occurs.
 If you've tried the demo, it's easy to see what these components refer to.

 ### Deploy this project to the Nimbella Cloud
-If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub, either online or from the local repository  cloned to your  disk.
+If you have the [Nimbella command line tool called `nim`](https://nimbella.io/downloads/nim/nim.html#install-the-nimbella-command-line-tool-nim) installed, you can deploy this project directly from GitHub.
+Or, you can clone this repository and deploy from the clone.

-- Run the following command in your terminal:
+- To deploy from GitHub

+  `nim project deploy github:nimbella/demo-projects/ocr`

+- If you have cloned the repository

    `nim project deploy /path/to/ocr`